Best Eco-lodges in the Osa Peninsula

 La Paloma Lodge

-La Paloma Lodge is another Bahía Drake lodging option, and like Copa de Arbol it is hidden away outside of town.
-It sits on 12 acres at the edge of a seaside cliff, and each of their 11 bungalows affords panoramic views of the Pacific from the terrace.
+La Paloma Lodge is another Bahía Drake lodging option, and like Copa de Arbol, it is hidden away outside of town.
+It sits on 12 acres at the edge of a seaside cliff, and each of its 11 bungalows affords panoramic views of the Pacific from the terrace.
 They offer four classes of accommodation in one and two-story "ranchos" (bungalows), and staff will bring fresh-brewed coffee right to you (no coffee makers in the rooms).

 Lapa Rios Lodge

 This award-winning luxury option sits on its own private 1,000-acre rainforest preserve near the southern tip of the Osa Peninsula.
 All of Lapa Rios' 16 spacious bungalows are separate and afford great privacy (as well as sea views).
 There's no need to worry about getting lost—all bungalows are connected via paths and stone stairs (count on a cardio workout) with the lobby and its 50-foot observation area.
 Lapa Rios' eco-friendly salt pool features ocean views, and all organic meals are included in your stay.
-You'll be communing with plenty of wild residents, too, so get ready to see howler monkeys, sloths, coatis, toucans, and more.
+You'll also be communing with plenty of wild residents, so get ready to see howler monkeys, sloths, coatis, toucans, and more.

 Aside from the impressive accommodations, the location of Lapa Rios is reason enough to book a stay.
-It's ideal for anyone who wants to make an excursion into adjacent Corcovado National Park.
+It's ideal for anyone who wants to make an excursion into the adjacent Corcovado National Park.
 The closest beach to the lodge (accessible by daily shuttle) is Pan Dulce, an isolated bit of sand with a nice surf break.
 Lapa Rios has partnered with Osa Conservation, a group that works to protect sea turtles.
 So bring the family and witness leatherback, olive ridley, hawksbill, and green sea turtles laying their eggs on the beach during nesting season.
 You can easily access Lapa Lodge from Puerto Jimenez, the main transport hub of the Osa Peninsula.

 Luna Lodge

 Luna Lodge is another jungle destination, this one ideal for health/wellness travelers.
 You'll have to travel some ways inland to get here, as the lodge sits on 60 acres of in the hills and is hidden amid virgin rainforest.
-The nice thing is that it's just northwest of Lapa Rios, at the doorstep to Corcovado.
+The nice thing is that it's just northwest of Lapa Rios, at the doorstep of Corcovado.
 The accommodations are refreshingly varied—you can choose between colonial-style haciendas, luxury bungalows with stone jacuzzi tubs, and rustic tent accommodations on wooden terraces.

 There's plenty of animal life visible in the area, and birders particularly will enjoy some of the 100s of species fluttering around.
-These include macaws, the red-legged honeycreeper, and slaty-tailed trogon, among others.
+These include macaws, the red-legged honeycreeper, and the slaty-tailed trogon.
 There are waterfalls in the area, with one cascade featuring a swimming lagoon a mere 10-minute walk from the lodge.
 Another can't-miss feature is the yoga platform; there's no more calming landscape in which to embark on your "Five Kosha" yoga exploration.
 Their Luna Spa is also a hit, and their holistic practitioners will balance your mind, body, and spirit.

 Playa Cativo Lodge